-During exercise, especially endurance and extended workouts, drink water and a sports drink.
-During exercise and thermal stress, your body demands more water.
-There is water-content in most foods, especially fruits and vegetables.
-Lettuce, pickles, green beans, broccoli are good examples.
-Foods such as butter, oils, dried meats, chocolate, cookies and cakes are very “low” in water-content.
-Your body also produces something called metabolic water: When food molecules are broken down for energy, carbon dioxide and water are formed.
+Sources of water include the foods we eat.
+Vegetables, fruit and other foods contain useful water for good hydration.
+But water must be used too.
+Foods such as butter, oils, dried meats, chocolate, cookies and cakes are low in water.
+Your body also produces metabolic water: When food molecules are broken down for energy, carbon dioxide and water are formed.
 This metabolic water accounts for 10-15% of the daily water requirement of a sedentary person.

 Fluid Loss and Body Size

 Your body size is important in determining the quantity of water you need.
 Thin people might tolerate heat better than heavier persons.
 Weight means more work, and more work means more heat production.
-More heat production requires more blood being diverted to the skin to dissipate the heat, and this results in less blood available carry oxygen to muscles resulting is slower performance.
-A physically fit person has a more efficient thermal-regulation system that can dissipate body heat faster.
-Acclimatization to warmer temperatures helps, but takes approximately 10 days for your body to adapt.
-Regardless, the hotter the temperature and the longer the activity, a larger body size requires better manage hydration management.
+More heat production requires more blood being diverted to the skin to dissipate the heat, and this results in less blood available carry oxygen to muscles.
+The result?
+Slower performance.
+A physically fit person has a efficient radiator, giving off heat better.
+The hotter the temperature and the longer the activity, a larger body size requires better hydration management.